 5. Don’t Put Them to the Test

 Though it’s tempting to test them, try to avoid asking questions that give your child a chance to not be honest.
 You saw your daughter spill red juice on the couch.
 No need to ask, “Did you just spill your juice on the couch?”
-This leads her to believe she might have a way out and could possibly pass blame elsewhere.
+This leads her to believe she might have a way out and possibly could pass blame elsewhere.
 Just tell her to clean it up.
 She’ll have enough opportunities to tell the truth.

 6. Give Consequences

 We all sin.
 Even children do.
 They will lie to you and you will eventually catch them.
 It’s important that there be consequences for their actions, which is what we did with our son.
 Appropriate discipline should be carried out and followed through.
 Make it so it is not worth it to lie.

 Catching your children being dishonest is a great opportunity to teach them.
 Ask why they felt like they needed to lie.
 Explain how lying hurts relationships because it causes mistrust and trust is very difficult to earn.
 Talk to them about what they could have done differently.

 If you want to be trusted then keep your promises.
 Teach your children to be people who consider their word sacred.
 When they give it, they don’t break it.
 The best way to teach this is by modeling it yourself.

 Possessions can create all sorts of problems.
 The best policy is to teach a child early on that what they have belongs to them.
 What other people have belongs to that person.
 It is not OK to borrow a game and never return it.
 It’s awesome to share, but the item must always be returned.